 FUZE IT Liquid Nails: On hand ($6.47 at Home Depot)

 Caulk Gun: On hand ($2.77 at Home Depot)

-If you had to buy everything new at the store, it’d come to about $44 and you’d have a TON leftover.
-Fortunately, we had most of the items on hand as they’re fairly common for many home improvement projects.
+If you had to buy everything new at the store, it would cost around $32 and you’d have a TON of supplies leftover – like, with more (cheap!) wood, you could probably frame 10 more mirrors.
+We had most of the items on hand as they’re fairly common for many home improvement projects.